scalacenter/docs.scala-lang/online-courses.md

 and some of them are available on [edX](https://edx.org) or the [Extension School](https://extensionschool.ch).
 This section explains the differences between these learning platforms.

-On all the platforms the material is fully available online.
+On all the platforms the full material is always available online.
 It includes video lectures, text articles, quizzes, and auto-graded homeworks.
 All the platforms also provide discussion forums where you can exchange with the other learners.